TritonDataCenter/manta/docs/user-guide/jobs-reference.md

     mpipe [-p] [-r rIdx] [-H header:value ...] [manta path]

 Each invocation of mpipe reads data from stdin, potentially buffers it to local disk, and saves it as task output.
-If a Joyent Manta Storage Service path is given, the output is saved to that path.
+If a Manta Storage Service path is given, the output is saved to that path.
 Otherwise, the object is stored with a unique name in the job's directory.
 If -p is given, required parent directories are automatically created (like "mkdir -p").